mapsforge/mapsforge/docs/MapCreation.md

 We use land polygons from [OpenStreetMap Data](http://openstreetmapdata.com/), specifically the http://data.openstreetmapdata.com/simplified-land-polygons-complete-3857.zip variant.

 The process is completed successfully in some minutes giving the map in our [server](http://download.mapsforge.org/maps/world/).
-Alternatively the http://data.openstreetmapdata.com/land-polygons-split-4326.zip variant can be used too.
+Alternatively the non simplified variants can be used too.

 To convert shp files in osm / pbf format there are many [tools](http://wiki.openstreetmap.org/wiki/Software_comparison/Import_a_shapefile) available.